 Paint printing is one of our favorite activities.

 You only need one lemon if you are only using one paint color as we did.

 If you want to use multiple-color paints, you’ll need a few more lemons.

 If you using more than one color of paint, you’ll need a paper plate for each color.

-We used plain white paper out of our printer, but you could use heavier white paper and it would probably work better.
+We used plain white paper from our printer, but you could use heavier white paper and it would probably work better.